Long Depression: Causes of the crisis

 The financial contagion then returned to Europe, provoking a second panic in Vienna and further failures in continental Europe before receding.
 France, which had been experiencing deflation in the years preceding the crash, was spared financial calamity for the moment, as was the United Kingdom.

-Some have argued the depression was rooted in the 1870 Franco-Prussian War that devastated the French economy and, under the Treaty of Frankfurt, forced that country to make large war reparations payments to Germany.
+Some argued the depression was rooted in the 1870 Franco-Prussian War that devastated the French economy and, under the Treaty of Frankfurt, forced that country to make large war reparations payments to Germany.
 The primary cause of the price depression in the United States was the tight monetary policy that the United States followed to get back to the gold standard after the Civil War.
 The U.S. government was taking money out of circulation to achieve this goal, therefore there was less available money to facilitate trade.
 Because of this monetary policy the price of silver started to fall causing considerable losses of asset values; by most accounts, after 1879 production was growing, thus further putting downward pressure on prices due to increased industrial productivity, trade and competition.

-In the US the speculative nature of financing due to both the greenback, which was paper currency issued to pay for the Civil War and rampant fraud in the building of the Union Pacific Railway up to 1869 culminated in the Crédit Mobilier scandal.
+In the US, the speculative nature of financing due to both the greenback, which was paper currency issued to pay for the Civil War and rampant fraud in the building of the Union Pacific Railway up to 1869 culminated in the Crédit Mobilier scandal.
 Railway overbuilding and weak markets collapsed the bubble in 1873.
 Both the Union Pacific and the Northern Pacific lines were central to the collapse.
 (Another railway bubble was the Railway Mania in the United Kingdom thirty years earlier).
 Because of the Panic of 1873, governments depegged their currencies, to save money.
 The demonetization of silver by European and North American governments in the early 1870s was certainly a contributing factor.
 The US Coinage Act of 1873 was met with great opposition by farmers and miners, as silver was seen as more of a monetary benefit to rural areas than to banks in big cities.
 In addition, there were US citizens who advocated the continuance of government-issued fiat money (United States Notes) to avoid deflation and promote exports.
 The western US states were outraged – Nevada, Colorado, and Idaho were huge silver producers with productive mines, and for a few years mining abated.
 Resumption of silver dollar coinage was authorized by the Bland–Allison Act of 1878.
 The resumption of the US government buying silver was enacted in 1890 with the Sherman Silver Purchase Act.